 It is expected that combined motor and power electronics can enhance power density by 10%–20%.
 While lowering manufacturing and installation costs by 30%–40%.
 The co-location of an electric machine and power electronics in the same box, on the other hand, offers considerable hurdles for the combined system.

 As a result, putting these two components in a single packaging presents a challenge.
-These issues have been researched in order to produce realistic and novel solutions that capitalize on the benefits of integration while reducing system faults.
+These issues have been thoroughly researched to produce realistic and innovative solutions that leverage the benefits of integration while minimizing system faults.

-The integration of motor and power electronics can be seen in Chevy Volt 2016 and Tesla Model S.
+The integration of motor and power electronics is evident in the 2016 Chevy Volt and the Tesla Model S.

 Conclusion

-The landscape in these segments will become more competitive this year.
-With the arrival of new players, acquisitions, and the constant influx of new innovation by EV giants to maintain their footing, industry competition is real and worth putting your name into!
+The landscape in these segments is expected to become more competitive this year.
+With the arrival of new players, acquisitions, and the constant influx of innovation by EV giants to maintain their footing, industry competition is real and worth putting your name into!

 But to establish a stronghold, you first need to know the competition and what they have been up to: